hlancia/Cross-Species-Therapeutic-Target-Discovery-in-Lupus-Nephritis/README.md

 By combining human single-cell RNA sequencing, cross-species validation, and human spatial transcriptomics, the workflow prioritizes macrophage-associated therapeutic targets supported by multiple orthogonal lines of biological evidence.

-The project illustrates how reproducible computational biology can accelerate target discovery and support translational research in autoimmune disease..
+The project illustrates how reproducible computational biology can accelerate target discovery and support translational research in autoimmune disease.

 ---